wjuseck/swift-mathBoolOpConSwitch-lab-ios-apply-000/README.md

 ##Instructions
 In this final lab you'll be writing three functions.
 All of your functions should be written in the `ViewController.swift` file located in the .xcworkspace file (included with this repo.).

-**1** - Create a function named averageIsAbove75 that takes in three arguments all of type Double with a return type of type Bool.
+**1** - Create a function named averageIsAbove75 that takes in three arguments all of type `Double` with a return type of type `Bool`.
 It should take these three values and find their average.
 If the average is greater than 75, then return `true`, else return `false`.

 If you were to call on this function, it would yield the following results.
 Notice how there are no external names to the parameters when this function is called.